Security

 Data Protection

-• HTTP-only cookies — session tokens are inaccessible to JavaScript
+• HTTP-only cookies — session cookies are inaccessible to JavaScript.

-• Content sanitization — HTML content is sanitized to prevent XSS
+• Content sanitization — user HTML is sanitized before render; canvas pages render in Shadow DOM.

 Infrastructure